How to Delete a Glassdoor Review and Protect Your Company’s Reputation

 Flag Defamatory Glassdoor Reviews

 Reviews should contain accurate information and not include hate speech, threats, harassment, or discrimination.
-If a review contains false information or violates community guidelines, flag it for Glassdoor to review.
+If a review appears false, defamatory, or posted by a competitor, flag it to Glassdoor for review on the site.

 Go to the review and click the Three-Line Menu Button on the top right.
 Click the Red Flag Icon that says Report.